YazanAbbas1/ADS/README.md

 # ADS (Angular displacement sensor from bendlab)
-Interfacing an ADS one-axies with an ESP32-DevKitC.
+Interfacing an ADS one-axis with an ESP32-DevKitC.
 ---
 According to the porting documentation provided by bendlab, only one file (ads_hal_i2c.c) should be implemented based on which MCU we use.
 In this case, the code is compatible and tested on an ESP32 MCU.